dfelinto/virtual_reality_viewport/README.md

 Acknowledgements
 ================
-Visgraf / IMPA - for supporting the core of the addon development Campbell Barton - for reviewing the patches for Blender core
+* Visgraf / IMPA - for supporting the core of the addon development
+* Campbell Barton - for reviewing and contributing to the patches for Blender core
+* Thanks for all the testers